-- Courses offered by the department of the student's major may NOT be used to fulfill the unit requirements of Categories III or IV, with the exception of categories offering choices from only one department. - Courses that are cross-listed meet G.E. category requirements for all majors except those in the home department of the cross-listed course.
+- Courses that are cross-listed meet G.E. category requirements for all majors except those in the home department of the cross-listed course.
 The "home" department is the one under which the course description appears in the catalog.
-For example, ANTH is the "home" department for ANTH/CPRL 305; therefore, it may not be used by anthropology majors to meet G.E. requirements. - Upper-division courses offered by the department of the student's major may not be used for credit. - Upper-division G.E. courses are not applicable for graduate degree credit, regardless of the student's major or the department offering the course.
+For example, ANTH is the "home" department for ANTH/CPRL 305; therefore, it may not be used by anthropology majors to meet G.E. requirements. - Upper-division courses offered by the department of the student's major may not be used for G.E. credit. - Upper-division G.E. courses are not applicable for graduate degree credit, regardless of the student's major or the department offering the course.